 Map of places to visit inn New Brunswick

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much.

-Places to visit in New Brunswick – Visit Hopewell Rocks at low and high tide
+Visit Hopewell Rocks at low and high tide

 Visit Hopewell Rocks Park, just an hour’s drive south of Moncton.
 It is here that you can see some of the world’s highest tides in action.
 During each tide cycle over a billion tons of water moves in and out of the Bay of Fundy, the equivalent of the flow in all the world’s rivers combined.

 It’s possible to walk the ocean floor at low tide among beautiful, eroded rock formations called the flowerpots – and then a few hours later to kayak in exactly the same spot.
 Over those couple of hours you can watch how fast the water rises – on average between 1.2 – 1.8 m (4-6 feet) per hour.

 Visit the Fundy Isles – Deer, Campobello & Grand Manan Islands